geitoodevs/GEImagePicker/README.md

 You can easily pick a picture from your Camera, Album or Library in one call and a **closure as response** with the picture selected and the final status.
 You can also decide if you want to let the user crop the picture or not (**editMode**).

-In addition this tool will check the **permissions** the app has for accessing to the Camera or Library and it will let you go to the application settings panel in order to get them activated.
+In addition this tool will check the app **permissions** for accessing to the Camera or Library and it will let you go to the application settings panel in order to get them activated.

 It was added an **actionsheet** for making easier the selection of the picture.

 ![ActionSheet](Resources/action_sheet.png)

 ## Usage
-If you want to try the example project clone the repository and run pod install from the Example directory first.
+You only need to add the GEImagePicker.swift file to your project and start using the available methods.

 To use it in your own project